Caiaimage/Tom Merton/Getty Images

 American opportunity credit

-The American opportunity credit is worth $2,500, whereas claiming the Hope got you at most $1,800.
-Even better, up to 40 percent of the American opportunity credit is refundable, meaning you could get up to $1,000 back as a refund even if you don't owe any taxes.
+The American opportunity credit is worth $2,500.
+Up to 40% of the credit is refundable, meaning you could get up to $1,000 back as a refund even if you don't owe any taxes.

-While the American opportunity credit is improved, it still has some restrictions.
-It can only be used to claim expenses incurred during the first four years of college.
+However, the credit only applies to expenses incurred during the first 4 years of college.

 Lifetime learning credit